Learn how to find out where someone works by running a search now or by checking public records through local, state and federal government agencies.

 The level of background check completed will determine how easy it is to find out where someone works.

-Another method for how to find out where someone works free of charge is conducting an online search through a search engine such as Google.
+Another free method to determine someone’s workplace is by conducting an online search using a search engine like Google.
 Doing a name-based search can help locate a person’s online footprint revealing where they work or have worked in the past.

 Google also allows individuals to use a tool called search operators to help narrow down the results making them more accurate.